cory-g/Portfolio-Projects/README.md

 ## Contact Information
 I can be reached via e-mail at: Cory.Gargan@tuta.io
+Here is a link to my main [portfolio site](https://cory-g.github.io)
 I can also be found on [LinkedIn](https://www.linkedin.com/in/cory-gargan/), [Tableau Public](https://public.tableau.com/app/profile/cory.gargan), and [Kaggle](https://www.kaggle.com/corygargan)